TokelPlatform/tokel_dapp/README.md

 ### **Tests**

-We currently have very little tests in our dApp, but feel free to help us out with test or develop tests to your own changes.
-We are using [Jest](https://jestjs.io/) and [Testcafe](https://testcafe.io/) as our test libraries.
+We currently have very little tests in our dApp, so do feel free to help us out with testing or by developing tests for your own changes if you're submitting a PR.
+We are using [Jest](https://jestjs.io/) for component testing and [Testcafe](https://testcafe.io/) for end-to-end UI testing as our test libraries.

 ## Packaging for Production